zepi2509/shell/README.md

 > The default package does not have the CLI enabled by default, which is required for full funcionality.
 > To enable the CLI, use the `with-cli` package.

+For home-manager, you can also use the Caelestia's home manager module (explained in [configuring](https://github.com/caelestia-dots/shell?tab=readme-ov-file#configuring)) that installs and configures the shell and the CLI.

 ### Manual installation

 Dependencies: